Skip to content

 prefix: (msg) => {

-//here you can handle whatever prefixes you will want to be consider depending on the message data.
+// here you can handle whatever prefixes you want depending on the message data.

 return ['!', '?', '.']